 #4 Furnishing and decorate the enclosure

 Now it is time to add furnishing to the enclosure.
 Actually, stick insects are quite easily pleased.
 With some branches to hang on, they have all they need.
-Place two or three branches from bottom to the top, with some side branches on it.
-They use these branches for sitting and for resting on.
+Place two or three branches from the bottom to the top, with some side branches on them.
+They use these branches for sitting and for resting.
 When you go for a practical setup, then you are done and can go to the next step.

 Although with feeding you also provide branches (with leaves), it is still recommended to have some additional bare branches in the enclosure.
 Another possibility is to add a cork background for them to climb on, but this is only suitable for a terrarium tank (and should be done before placing the substrate in).

 If you like to recreate a more natural look in the enclosure, you can add some more decoration.
 Think of a bit of moss on the substrate, some live plants that or not poisonous to stick insects but are also not eaten.

 #5 Preparations to easily feed your stick insects

 When you set up a stick insect enclosure, you need to make some preparations to make it easier to feed them.
 Stick insects are herbivores, and only eat the leaves of specific plants.
 But, they only eat fresh leaves.
 When they start to wither, stick insects stop eating from it.

 So we need to keep the leaves fresh and green as long as possible.
 Luckily it is quite easy to do so.
 You have to do two things.
 First, you need to spray the leaves to keep them moist, but it is also important to keep the leaves (with stem) in a vase, bottle or jar.

 It would be best if you found a suitable vase or something similar to place the branches with leaves in.
 You can use a simple plastic bottle, or a more good looking (pottery) vase.
 Before you fill it with water, put in some sand or gravel to heavy the bottom.
 It prevents that the vase will tip over when you fill it up with branches.